Our approach to sustainability

-Several events were held including a charity bowling evening, raffles, cake sales and bucket collections and the team have committed to further help with volunteering alongside continued fundraising support in 2018.
+Several events were held including a charity bowling evening, raffles, cake sales and bucket collections and the team have committed to further help with volunteering alongside continued fundraising support.

-As is clear from the above, Hollywood Bowl Group has a strong and genuine commitment to conduct all operations in an ethical and responsible manner and this is also demonstrated in our environmental and energy achievements.
+Hollywood Bowl Group is committed to conducting its operations in an ethical and responsible manner.
+This is demonstrated in our environmental and energy achievements.

 Greenhouse gas emissions

-Greenhouse gas (GHG) emissions for FY2017 have been measured under the Large and Medium-Sized Companies and Groups
+Greenhouse gas (GHG) emissions for FY2018 have been measured under the Large and Medium-Sized Companies and Groups

 (Accounts and Reports) Regulations 2008 as amended in 2013.
 The GHG Protocol Corporate Accounting and Reporting Standards

 (revised edition) and the data has been provided by Schneider Electric through analysis of our utility invoices.

 Scope 1 emissions 979.1 tCO2e